0xM1cx/Obsidian-Notes/Networking/Subnetting.md

 As you can see, a trick to finding the next subnet is to determine the value of the last borrowed bit and add it to the current subnet.

-## Calculate for the number of subnets
+### Calculate for the number of subnets

 **Example**
 ![[Pasted image 20220604165506.png]]
 As you can see there are 5 subnets in the network 192.168.255.0/24

-Out goal is to divide the **192.168.255.0/24** network into five subnets of equal size.
+Our goal is to divide the **192.168.255.0/24** network into five subnets of equal size.
 Identify the five subnets.

 ![[Pasted image 20220604170211.png]]